everythingeverywhere/pivinstall/README.md

 - Google Chrome
 - iTerm

+This script is for anyone that needs to install the aforementioned tools.

 # How to Use ?
 Make sure you have the UAA API token, you can get this from Pivnet in `Edit Profile`
 1. Login as a user with sufficient privileges to execute the file.
-Newly imaged marketing laptops should have sufficient privileges since only a single admin user (UID501) exists.
 2. Open the Terminal.
 3. Clone the script `git clone https://github.com/everythingeverywhere/pivinstall.git`
 4. Run the script `./pivinstall.sh`

 # Troubleshooting
+Newly imaged marketing laptops should have sufficient privileges since only a single admin user (UID501) exists.
 Script won't execute?
 Make it an executable file! `chmod +x pivinstall.sh`

 - Homebrew doesn't allow running as root so you will have to enter your password when asked